wakidurrahman/JavaScript-Algorithms-And-Data-Structures/README.md

 # JavaScript Algorithms And Data Structures
+Many developers who are "self-educated", feel that one of the main disadvantages they face compared to college/university educated graduates in computer science is that they don't have knowledge about algorithms, data structures, and the notorious/famous Big-O Notation.
+Get on the same level as someone with a computer science degree by learning the fundamental building blocks of computer science, which will boost you during real-life problem solving.
 ## JavaScript based examples of many algorithms and data structures.
-☝ Note that this repository is meant to be used for learning and researching purposes only.
+*☝ Note that this repository is meant to be used for learning and researching purposes only.

-### Big O Notation
+## Big O Notation

 *Big O notation* is used to classify algorithms according to how their running time or space requirements grow as the input size grows.
 On the chart below it is showing the most common orders of growth of algorithms specified in Big O notation.